Elphel/obj2rgbd/README.md

 https://community.elphel.com/3d+biquad

-Loading everything can takes some time.
+Loading everything can take some time.
 Once loaded there's a download button in the top-right menu.